mciocchi/cyanide/README.md

 and are the only config that is actually required for cyanide to work.

-Currently, only cyanide-elisp-view and cyanide-default-view are available, but cyanide-default-view provides decent code-browsing support for elisp, java, ruby, python, perl, clojure, and javascript.
+Currently, only cyanide-elisp-view and cyanide-default-view are available, but cyanide-default-view provides decent code-browsing support for the languages listed above.

 The philosophy of CyanIDE is to be as extensible as possible.
 It should be relatively easy for users to define new views for various needs if they copy